I don't like my metamour :(

 You do not need to be bestest buddies with her.
 You do not need to have interests in common.
 You will have better results if you listen to what she says and do not apply any motivations or meanings beyond what she says.

-Maybe she has been witness to Bob`s grandios ideas`s before,..Or, maybe she isn`t taking you two seriously until you are both past the NRE ?
-Who knows ?
+Maybe she has been witness to Bob`s grandiose ideas before.
+Or maybe she isn`t taking you two seriously until you are both past the NRE.
+Who knows?
 You say she hasn`t been 'successful' in looking for a long-term relationship.
-Are you sure about your outlook on that ?
+Are you sure about your outlook on that?
 She could be a person that is perfectly happy not rushing into things.
 If that were the case, she is most likely only judging you by her own standards.

 If she is happy for Bob, and doesn`t interfere in plans, dates, or try to get him to end things with you, I doubt you are dealing with jealousy over your 'youth' or whatever else.

-Just a thought,..but when you are planning 'communal living' at a stage of NRE and 6 months in, this COULD be why Anne doesn`t take you very seriously.
+When you are planning 'communal living' at 6 months in, this could be why Anne doesn`t take you very seriously.

-Maybe she has been witness to Bob`s grandios ideas`s before,..Or, maybe she isn`t taking you two seriously until you are both past the NRE ?
-Who knows ?
+Maybe she has been witness to Bob`s grandiose ideas before, or maybe she isn`t taking you two seriously until you are both past the NRE.
+Who knows?
 You say she hasn`t been 'successful' in looking for a long-term relationship.
-Are you sure about your outlook on that ?
-She could be a person that is perfectly happy not rushing into things.
+Are you sure about your outlook on that?
+She could be perfectly happy not rushing into things.
 If that were the case, she is most likely only judging you by her own standards.

 If she is happy for Bob, and doesn`t interfere in plans, dates, or try to get him to end things with you, I doubt you are dealing with jealousy over your 'youth' or whatever else.

-mono people move in early all the time so why shouldn't we talk about it hey?
+mono people move in early all the time, so why shouldn't we talk about it?

 I've seen a lot of relationships fail because everybody decided to rush into things.
 But sure, I've also seen exceptions..."soul mates" or whatever.